yahoo/squidb/README.md

 These are simple examples that only use a single table, but it's still easy to work with model objects even if you need to join across multiple tables.

 ## And more!
 We've shown several simple examples here, but there's a lot that SquiDB can do to make more complicated use cases easy too--it can help you work with SQL views using model objects, write database migrations, implement flexible ContentProviders backed by your SQLite database, and more.
-For a more in-depth look at all you can do with SquiDB, check out the wiki at [WIKI URL HERE].
+For a more in-depth look at all you can do with SquiDB, check out the wiki at https://github.com/yahoo/squidb/wiki.

 Code licensed under the Apache 2.0 license.
 See LICENSE file for terms.